 - Campus websites.
 Links to LGBTQ groups, multicultural offices, counseling centers, health centers, or other student life-related resources.

 - Connect with a student or faculty sponsor of an LGBTQ representative.
 They can often be located via websites or through a director of student activities or a dean of student life.

 - Social networking sites.
 If you feel comfortable, put a call out through your social networking site (e.g., Facebook) as a status update, a message to a group, or a note.

 - Trans and trans ally listservs.
 Do a search for them and join!
 Then ask a question or two.

 - There are organizations with websites dedicated to creating safer schools and helping you find them Check out the Safe School Coalition and Campus Pride.

 - Word of mouth.
 Ask around wherever you can; you never know what people know.

 Many bigender, gendervariant, genderqueer, gender questioning, gender nonconforming, cross dressing, intersex, and transgender students are searching for educational opportunities that are safe and affirming.
 Institutions that make an extra effort in this arena often end up being safer and more inclusive for all students.

-Below are some additional links that may be useful.
+Check out the related questions below that have links to other programs that may be useful.
 Here's to gender inclusion!